 Carbon-neutral shipping claims should be viewed skeptically.
 Most brands achieve this through carbon offset purchases (planting trees, funding renewable energy projects) rather than reducing actual shipping emissions.
 It's better than nothing, but not as good as using regional distribution centers to minimize transport distance.
 When you're comparing two similar products, the one manufactured closer to you likely has lower true environmental impact regardless of offset claims.

 The practical takeaway: manufacturing location, ingredient sourcing transparency, and packaging material matter more than brand messaging about sustainability.
-A $15 serum manufactured in France with PCR packaging and disclosed active percentages is genuinely more eco-effective than a $68 serum from a brand that won't disclose formulation details but has beautiful marketing about "earth-conscious beauty."
+A around $15 serum manufactured in France with PCR packaging and disclosed active percentages is genuinely more eco-effective than a around $68 serum from a brand that won't disclose formulation details but has beautiful marketing about "earth-conscious beauty."

 Building Your Routine: Time and Cost Investment